 EnerSys' management uses the non-GAAP measures, "primary working capital" and "primary working capital percentage" (see definition in "Liquidity and Capital Resources" below) along with capital expenditures, in their evaluation of business segment cash flow and financial position performance.
-Although Management monitors the three elements of primary working capital (receivables, inventory and payables), Management's primary focus is on the total primary working capital amount and the total primary working capital amount relative to sales, due to the significant impact primary working capital has on our cash flow and, as a result, our level of debt.
+Although Management monitors the three elements of primary working capital (receivables, inventory and payables), Management's primary focus is on the total primary working capital amount relative to sales, due to the significant impact primary working capital has on our cash flow and, as a result, our level of debt.